exasol/exasol-testcontainers/doc/design.md

 Interface compatibility for plug-ins means that the emulation uses the established plug-in interfaces (read "control scripts inside the plug-in").

-EXAoperations own interfaces are _not_ available.
+EXAoperation's own interfaces are _not_ available.
 Especially there is no emulation of the XML-RPC interface.
-What is available though is a control object implementation a Java interface called "EXAoperation".
+What is available though is a control object implementation of a Java interface called "EXAoperation".
 It is this interface that test authors can use in test code to trigger the emulated features.

 #### Extracting Plug-in Packages
 `dsn~extracting-plug-in-packages~1`